 - Sweetened tea and coffee drinks

-These highly processed foods drive insulin levels to unprecedented heights and promote inflammation, which likewise promotes weight gain (Buyken et al. 201434).
+These highly processed foods drive insulin levels to unprecedented heights and promote inflammation and weight gain (Buyken et al. 201434).

 After reducing carbohydrates leaves a gap in your daily energy intake, we can fill it with healthy fats.